 Here's how much the Samsung Galaxy S21 series could cost

 The Galaxy S20 series was very expensive when it launched in March.
-This led to a lot of criticism from customers around the world, and in response Samsung is said to be planning price cuts for certain Galaxy S21 models.
+This led to quite a lot of criticism from customers around the world, and in response, Samsung is preparing to lower prices for certain Galaxy S21 models.

-Nevertheless, here's how much the Samsung Galaxy S21 series could cost in Europe at launch:
+Nevertheless, here's how much the Samsung Galaxy S21 series could cost in Europe:

 - Samsung Galaxy S21 — €879